smashedr/wow-backup/README.md

 # WoW Backup

-A simple script to backup your wow addons and settings.
+A simple script to backup your World of Warcraft settings, addons, and addon settings.

+Only works on Windows 10.

-### Download
+## Download

 Latest Release: [Click Here to Download](https://github.com/smashedr/wow-backup/releases/latest/download/WoW-Backup.exe).